HVAC questions and answers – Tips and knowledge (2026 Guide)

 How often should I service my HVAC system?

-- Inspect and clean filters, coils, and ductwork.
+Clean and inspect air filters, coils, and ductwork

 Why is my HVAC system making noise?